BrettFlavin/ResponsiveWeb-AnimatedSVG/README.md

 ### Built With

 This application was created in VS Code using HTML and CSS.
 The alien image was found online and edited using Figma.
 A CDN was used to import the font awesome reddit alien icon.
-This project is in the style of a landing-page or single page web site and been made responsive for different size devices.
+This project was created in the style of a landing-page or single page website and been made responsive for different size devices.

 Some of the techniques I used here include CSS flexbox and grid, CSS animations, and animation delays to animate individual paths of an SVG image.
 CSS Media queries were then used to make the page responsive between a laptop and a smaller mobile device.